TCP/IP stack in SystemVerilog by hypernyan

 How to use

-To use this core, you'll need a 10/100/1000 Mbit GMII/RGMII capable PHY.
+To use this core, a 10/100/1000 Mbit GMII/RGMII capable PHY should be connected to the FPGA.
 One popular example is Realtek RTL8211 which doesn't even need any MDIO configuration to work.
 The top-level entity is

 eth_vlg described in

 eth_vlg.sv.
 User data stream connections for TCP and UDP are provided via

 udp_xxx respectively.
 The control and status lines for DHCP and TCP are also there.
 Please note that TCP and UDP become avaliable after DHCP has either succeeded or failed to obtain an IP address.

 The design is clocked by two (possibly asynchronous) 125MHz clocks: